-Do not use ether to start the engine on equipment equipped with intake manifold grid heaters.
+Do not use ether to start the engine on equipment that features intake manifold grid heaters.

 TRANSPORTING THE EQUIPMENT

 Before transporting the equipment, check the suitability of the proposed route with regard to the equipment height, width, length, and weight.